vadimzharov/k8s-cilium-cluster-mesh/README.md

 NAME             TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE   SELECTOR shared-service   ClusterIP   10.97.47.5   <none>        80/TCP    74s   app.kubernetes.io/name=nginx
 ```
-Both services on Kubernetes clusters has the same name, same namespace - means it is available by using hostname `shared-service.shared-service.svc.cluster.local`, and since services annotated with `service.cilium.io/global: "true"` - it balancing traffic across Kubernetes clusters.
+Both services on Kubernetes clusters have the same name, and same namespace - which means it is available by using the hostname `shared-service.shared-service.svc.cluster.local`, and since services are annotated with `service.cilium.io/global: "true"` - it balances traffic across Kubernetes clusters.
 Let's validate this.

 On the FIRST Kubernetes, from pod `static-web` in namespace `cluster-mesh-test` created on the previous step curl this shared service:
 ```